PsychoLlama/gun-hue/README.md

 For more stuff you can do, I shall defer to the [Philips Hue API](http://www.developers.meethue.com/philips-hue-api) (you may need to register to see it all).

+## Warning
+If you change the state of the lights through something other than gun after it's already connected, the state won't sync.
+This is because this library doesn't poll the rest service.

+Once [this gun issue](https://github.com/amark/gun/issues/167) has been resolved, I'll probably build the polling logic.

 ## Support
 Have questions?
-Either post an issue or tag me on [Gitter](gitter.im/amark/gun) (I usually hang out there as @PsychoLlama).
+Either post an issue or tag me on [Gitter](https://gitter.im/amark/gun/) (I usually hang out there as @PsychoLlama).

 Thanks for checking out the project! :blush: